-The make-up exams will be scheduled the last week of the semester.
+The make-up exams will be given at the time of the final exam.
 Contact us if you want to take a make-up and to find out if you are eligible.

 Scholastic dishonesty policy

 The University defines academic dishonesty as cheating, plagiarism, unauthorized collaboration, falsifying academic records, and any act designed to avoid participating honestly in the learning process.
 Scholastic dishonesty also includes, but is not limited to, providing false or misleading information to receive a postponement or an extension on a test or other class assignments, and submission of essentially the same written assignment for two courses without the prior permission of faculty members.